League of Conservation Voters

 The League of Conservation Voters (LCV) is an American environmental advocacy group.
-LCV says that it "builds political power for people and the planet."
 Through its affiliated super PAC, it is a major supporter of the Democratic Party.
 The organization pursues its goals through voter education, voter mobilization, and direct contributions to political candidates.
 LCV includes 29 state affiliates.
 LCV was founded in 1970 by environmentalist Marion Edey, with support from David Brower.
 The group's current president is Gene Karpinski.
 It is headquartered in Washington, D.C., and has over two million members.

 The LCV's affiliated super PAC spends money supporting Democratic candidates and opposing Republicans; it spent $120 million in 2024 in support of Kamala Harris and other Democrats.
 As a 501(c)(4) nonprofit, the LCV does not legally need to disclose its donors and can make unlimited contributions to super PACs.

 History

 The League of Conservation Voters was founded by Marion Edey, then a young congressional staffer, who proposed a non-partisan, national pressure group for environmentalists "analogous to a political party" but endorsing Democrats and Republicans in a 1969 letter to David Brower, soon after he resigned from the Sierra Club.
 Brower strongly endorsed Edey's idea and came up with the name League of Conservation Voters, insisting that Edey run the new organization.
 The plan to form LCV as an arm of Brower's new environmental organization, Friends of the Earth, was announced in September 1969.
 However, as it would have violated the Federal Corrupt Practices Act for LCV to be a subsidiary of a non-profit corporation like Friends of the Earth, Edey launched the organization as an independent political committee in 1970.

 That fall, she hired as her first employee Research Director James Rathlesberger to cover presidential politics beginning in 1971 while she concentrated on congressional.
 In 1972, they published environmental policy profiles of the leading presidential candidates and Rathlesberger edited an LCV Report, Nixon and the Environment (Village Voice Books, 1972).
 The profiles were widely covered in the news as was the book by reviews, raising the level of these issues in presidential politics.
 Not a factor given the controversies of the 1972 campaign, they were by 1976 with Jimmy Carter’s rise.

 As of 2012, Green Tech Action Fund and the Advocacy Fund were among LCV's donors.
 In 2024, the group's top donors included former New York City Mayor Michael Bloomberg, Reuben Munger, Giovanna Randall, T. A. Barron, and Adam Lewis.

 In September 2024, longtime LCV president Gene Karpinski announced that he would step down from the organization in 2025 upon the appointment of a successor.

 The LCV was the 20th largest donor in the 2024 campaign, spending $42.5 million in support of Democratic candidates.
 That same year, LCV was part of a $55 million advertising campaign running climate related advertisements in six swing states on behalf of Kamala Harris.